GabrielCostaBatista/SAuto/README.md

 ```
 If no errors appear everything should be ok.

 ## 1.3.
-Optional: Mount a Shared Folder Between macOS and the VM
+Optional (Deprecated): Mount a Shared Folder Between macOS and the VM

 You might want to edit code directly in your PC instead of working inside the VM (to use your usual code editor for example).
 To share files between your macOS host and the Ubuntu VM: